libofang/word2vecPM/README.md

 ## Inputs format
 ### GSG and GBOW
-- The input file's format for GSG and GBOW is actually very similar, each line represent an element of the input collection.
+- The input file's format for GSG and GBOW is actually very similar, each line represent an element of the input collection. @ is a special end of the line symble.
 For example,
 ```
 australian scientist @
 scientist australian @